ekzhang/jute/README.md

 Jute is a native notebook for interactive computing.

-Double-click to open any Jupyter file in a beautiful, streamlined desktop app.
+Double-click to open any Jupyter notebook in a beautiful, streamlined desktop app.
 Run code in 40 languages on powerful remote kernels, and collaborate with real-time multiplayer.

+(This is a complete rewrite of the Jupyter frontend for speed, simplicity, and usability.)

 > [!IMPORTANT]
 >